 Depending on the number of LED walls and the resolution reduction of the Fill passes you might find a single PC enough to render all the content.

-But if you need very high resolution rendering for all the Fill rendering you might need multiple PCs the perform that.
+But if you need very high-resolution rendering for all the Fill rendering you might need multiple PCs to perform that.
 In this case, you have to specify which LED wall is rendered by which PC.
-Please note that the "Frustum" pass always have to be performed by all the PCs.
+Please note that the "Frustum" pass always has to be performed by all the PCs.

 We'll discuss the setup of these cases later.

-You can shoot the scene using a single or multiple physical cameras.
+You can shoot the scene using single or multiple physical cameras.